chrisnoonan98675/site/_posts/2014-10-07-using-rules-interact-websphere-cluster-members.markdown

 ---
-title: Using rules to interact with WebSphere cluster members
+title: Using XL Deploy rules to interact with WebSphere cluster members
 categories:
 - xl-deploy
 tags: